Jadrolinija Ferries Review

 Jadrolinija Ferry booking process:

 You can choose the dates, route and the type of Cabin you would require for your journey.
-Apart from cabin charges, a handsome passenger tax is added in the total fare.
-So be sure to enter correct details of the passengers while keying in the details.
+Be sure to enter correct details of the passengers while keying in the details.

 Take a printout of the online ticket, present it to the attendant in the ticket counter, collect your boarding pass and you are good to go!